 Make sure you test at the right time.
 If you have symptoms, test immediately.
 If you were exposed and don’t have symptoms, wait at least five days after your exposure.
 Testing too early is likely to produce inaccurate results.

-UNC will continue to offer free COVID-19 rapid at-home test kits for faculty, staff and students, while supplies last.
-Individuals can pick up test kits at the following locations on campus:
+UNC will continue to offer free COVID-19 rapid at-home test kits and masks for faculty, staff and students, while supplies last.
+Individuals can pick up test kits and masks at the following locations on campus:

 - Kepner Hall